Leading with Questions

 I now hear myself asking a closed question or a question with an opinion.
 I now realize that I am not yet staying with my question with the other person's answer.
 I am now beginning to invite others to make it an open question.
 I am now correcting myself to turn a closed question into an open question.

 Afterwards, participants indicated that they asked open diagnostic questions and began to follow through on the other person's answer.
 That they have started using check questions to make sure they have understood the other person correctly and to let the other person know that they really hear the other person.
 Participants also indicate that their questions are no longer only in the upper stream, but also in the lower stream.
 That they now ask questions they were afraid to ask before.
 That they have begun to ask convergent and divergent questions in conversation and that silence is no longer scary, but helps them.
-That participants indicate that they are less likely to debate whose arguments are the right ones, but instead seek dialogue to obtain new information before a choice is made.
-And that during the conversation, real bonding with the other team members is much more common.
+That participants say they are less likely to debate whose arguments are the right ones, but instead seek dialogue to obtain new information before making a choice.
+And that real connection with the other team members is much more likely to occur during the conversation.

 What others are saying

 "You connect with the other person by asking good questions.
 The better the connection.
-The better you know what you have and can expect from each other."
+The better you know what you have and should expect from each other."

 Participant